Chart Color Schemes

 Employment conditions in Tamworth Surrounds rank among the top 10% of areas assessed nationally

-Tamworth Surrounds has a balanced workforce with representation from both white and blue collar jobs.
+Tamworth Surrounds has a diverse workforce with balanced white and blue collar jobs.
 Key sectors include health care & social assistance, agriculture, forestry & fishing, and education & training.

 Frequently Asked Questions - Employment